Finite rate distributed weight-balancing and average consensus over digraphs: Introduction

-\item First, we prove that the total imbalance decreases if and only if (iff.) the so-called \emph{decreasing event} occurs, that is, nodes with {\it sufficiently large positive} balance transfer part of it to nodes with {\it negative} one.
-Hence, nodes with positive balance closer to nodes with negative one are more \emph{important} than those farther away, in the sense that they more directly contribute to trigger the {\it decreasing event} and thus reduce the total imbalance.
-Based on that, we rank the nodes with positive balance according to their directed distance from those with negative balance, being those at distance one the most important ones, those at distance two the second most important ones, and so on.

-\item The next step is to prove that the decreasing events occur infinitely often, so that the total imbalance asymptotically vanishes.
-To this end, we show that the number of iterations between two consecutive occurrences of a decreasing event is {\it uniformly bounded}.
-This is proved by introducing a sophisticated metric, a non-negative integer-valued function of the balances of nodes, which {\it strictly} increases every time there is a transfer of balance from less important nodes to more important ones, {\it up until} the next decreasing event occurs.
-It is thus sufficient to prove that this function is uniformly bounded.
+\begin{enumerate} \item[i)] First, we identify necessary and sufficient conditions under which the total imbalance decreases, denoted by the \emph{decreasing event} (see D.\ref{def_event_D}).
+Roughly speaking, this event occurs when a node transfers its balance to a neighbor with balance of opposite sign.
+Hence, nodes closer to nodes with balance of opposite sign more directly contribute to trigger the {\it decreasing event} and thus reduce the total imbalance, and are therefore more \emph{important} than those farther away. \item[ii)] The next step is to prove that the decreasing events occur often enough that the total imbalance asymptotically vanishes at sublinear rate.
+To this end, we show that the time interval between two consecutive occurrences of a decreasing event is {\it uniformly bounded}.
+This is proved by introducing a sophisticated metric, a non-negative integer-valued function of the imbalances of nodes and of their importance, which {\it strictly} increases every time there is a transfer of balance from less important nodes to more important ones, {\it up until} the next decreasing event occurs.
+By proving that this function is uniformly bounded, we conclude that the decreasing events occur infinitely often.

-To build such a function, we use the idea of positional system representation: the value of the function at each iteration is expressed in mixed radix notation wherein the $n$th digit represents the current balance of the $n$th most important \emph{nodes}.
-By doing so, every transfer of balance from nodes of lower importance towards those of higher importance triggers the increase of the value of this function by at least one unit, as it induces a ``carry'' operation from a digit to the next more significant one in the positional representation of the value of the function.

-\item We introduce a novel diminishing step-size rule, which guarantees that the balance at each node can be expressed as an integer multiple of the current step-size.
-This novel step-size rule greatly facilitates the convergence analysis, since it allows one to tightly control the amount of decrement of the total imbalance at each iteration.
+To build such a function, we use the idea of positional system representation: the value of the function at each timeslot is expressed by a number whose $h$th digit represents the sum-imbalance of the $h$th most important \emph{nodes}.
+By doing so, every transfer of balance from nodes of lower importance towards those of higher importance causes this function to increase, as it induces a ``carry'' operation from a digit to the next more significant one in its positional representation. \item[iii)] We introduce a novel diminishing step-size rule, which guarantees that the balance at each node is expressed as an integer multiple of the current step-size.
+This choice greatly facilitates the convergence analysis, since it allows one to tightly control the amount of decrement of the total imbalance at each timeslot. \end{enumerate}